bentley-historical-library/bhl_born_digital_utils/README.md

 | -m, --missing | Check for missing barcodes and folders |

 ### Check for and delete system files and directories
 Checks for and deletes operating system files and directories in a source path.
 Operating system files checked include Thumbs.db, .DS_Store, Desktop DB, and Desktop DF.
-Operating system directories checked include .Trashes.
+Operating system directories checked include .Trashes, .Spotlight-V100, and .fseventsd.
 The script will print all found files and directories to the terminal to confirm deletion.
-Optional arguments can turn off deleting Thumbs.db, .DS_Store, Desktop DB/DF, and .Trashes.
+Optional arguments can turn off deleting Thumbs.db, .DS_Store, Desktop DB/DF, and directories (.Trashes, .Spotlight-V100, and .fseventsd).

 `bhl_born_digital_utils.py PATH -o/--osfiles [--thumbsdb_off] [--dsstore_off] [--desktopdbdf_off] [--trashes_off]`